uwcartlab/webmapping/Chapter3/readme.md

 These steps may seem to be a lot of work compared to a simple download, but they allow you to experiment with GitHub's version control system that you will rely on more heavily when creating larger projects.
 While it is tempting to ignore version control, learning and using it now will save you time in the long-run.

-> ### **Fork the _unit-1_ repo from the [workbook Github page](https://github.com/uwcartlab/20_g575).
+> ### **Fork the _unit-1_ repo from the [workbook Unit 1 Github page](https://github.com/uwcartlab/webmapping_unit-1).
 The repo includes the HTML boilerplate from Chapter 2 and additional code snippets for the Chapter 3 lessons, including your debugging assignment.**

 Lesson 1: Exploring the DOM
 ---------------------------